FutureMarkRwanda/SocketCap/README.md

 ---

-## 🔧 Customizing Flutter WebSocket Endpoint
+## 🔧 Customizing Mobile App WebSocket Endpoint

-In the SockeSense app, simply input the WebSocket address from the **Settings tab** (e.g., `192.168.4.1:8765`) to connect to this server.
+In the SocketSense app, simply input the WebSocket address from the **Settings tab** (e.g., `192.168.4.1:8765`) to connect to this server.

 ---
 ## Other Examples